fabric8io/osio-pipeline/README.md

 |    SOURCE_REPOSITORY_REF    |  output of `git rev-parse --short HEAD`  |
 |       RELEASE_VERSION       |  output of `git rev-list --count HEAD`   |

-`Resource` returned is a map which will contains all objects of template with key `Resource Kind` with one additional key `tag` value equal to `RELEASE_VERSION`
+`Resource` returned is a map which will contains all objects of template with key `Resource Kind` and value a list of all objects of that kind with one additional key `tag` value equal to `RELEASE_VERSION`

 ### build